 Aside from its abiding beauty and charm, the Bagh-e Feen has special reasons for meriting attention and interest.
 First, it is an admirable example of those earlier, monumental royal gardens which have all but vanished from the Persian scene.
 Second, because it is the very epitome of the Persian garden, in this single example are the most desired features and elements.
 One of the oldest green structures in Kashan and there is no exact date for it.
 Some believe it dates back to the pre-Islamic era and some evidence to the Al e- Aboyeh period.
 The development of this garden is indebted to the Ilkhanian period even though such statements were not clear and precise but from the beginning of Safavid as the political stability was increased the history of the Feen garden found more versatility.
 One of the historical attractions of Kashan, attracts many tourists every year.

 A beautiful 200-year-old garden in the bride of the Iranian desert cities called, Yazd.
 The 200-year-old UNESCO World Heritage Site hosts many tourists each year.

 This building, which has the most complex architectural techniques of Iran, Qanat, and windcatcher, shows off the Iranian architecture like a gem.
 Dolat Abad Garden was built around 1750 during the Afsharieh Dynasty as the residence of Shahrokh Mirza and Karim Khan Zand.
-The garden has Iran’s tallest badgir(windcatcher), which is standing over 33 meters.
+The garden has Iran’s tallest Badgir(windcatcher), which is standing over 33 meters.
 This beautiful garden consists of a pavilion that was built in accordance with the original Iranian architectural style and a large garden and some other buildings.
-Long pool shaded by tall cypress trees leads to the main entrance.
+A long pool shaded by tall cypress trees leads to the main entrance.
 On the way to the mansion, there are beautiful grape and pomegranate trees behind those tall trees.
 The tallest wind tower in the pavilion within the garden is conceivable miles away.